What is a transition payment?

 Calculate the gross monthly salary

 To calculate the transition payment, you will need to calculate the gross monthly salary:

 - Permanent contract: the gross hourly wage x the fixed number of hours per month.

 - On-call contract: the gross hourly wage x the average number of hours per month.

-- Piecework or commission: the average pay the employee has received in the last 12 months before the end of the contract.
+- Piecework or commission: the average pay your employee has received in the last 12 months before the end of the contract.

 Add other wages or holiday allowance